HeavyFinance (InSoil) referral code 2026: 2% welcome bonus up to €1,000

 How to sign up and invest on HeavyFinance

-Registration on HeavyFinance is done entirely online on the official site.
+Registration on HeavyFinance (InSoil) is done entirely online on the official site.
 You must provide a valid ID (national ID card or passport) and a recent proof of address as part of KYC (Know Your Customer) verification.
 Once the account is validated, usually within 24 to 48 hours, it can be funded by SEPA transfer from a euro bank account.
 The minimum to start investing is €100 per loan.
-The platform is available in English.
-For beginners, it's recommended to first explore available loans in manual mode before enabling Auto Invest, to get familiar with the characteristics of agricultural cases.
-HeavyFinance regularly offers welcome bonuses for new investors, notably boosted rates on first loans or cashback on the first euros invested.
-Use the referral code on this page to benefit from the current welcome offer.
+For beginners, it's recommended to first explore available loans in manual mode before enabling Auto Invest.
+For new investors, the platform offers a welcome bonus: enter code HF480180 at registration (or use the referral link) to receive 2% cashback on amounts invested within 30 days of opening the account, capped at €1,000 — that's €20 per €1,000 invested, up to €1,000 for €50,000 invested.
+The bonus is usually paid the month after the loans are financed.
+The referral is reciprocal: both referrer and referred earn a reward based on the referred investor's amount.
+Use code HF480180 on this page to claim the current offer.

 HeavyFinance reviews and investor feedback

-HeavyFinance enjoys a solid reputation in the crowdlending investor community across Europe.
+HeavyFinance — rebranded as InSoil in 2025 — enjoys a solid reputation in the crowdlending investor community across Europe.
 The regularly cited strengths are the quality of case documentation, the strength of real collateral, the Green Loans innovation and the transparency of performance statistics published by the platform.
-The 13% returns on classic loans and >20% on Green Loans are confirmed by many independent investor reports.
-The watch-outs mentioned concern the specific agricultural risk (climate hazards, commodity prices), the variable liquidity of the secondary market and the sometimes long loan duration (up to 36 months).
-The platform remains relatively young (founded 2020), meaning the track record of managing a full crisis cycle is still limited.
-For investors wanting to diversify their P2P portfolio, HeavyFinance complements platforms like Indemo (real estate) or Walliance (property crowdfunding), which have different risk and duration profiles.
+The ~13% returns on classic loans and >20% on Green Loans are confirmed by many independent investor reports.
+Backing from institutions such as the European Investment Fund (a €10.5M guarantee in 2024) reinforces the platform's credibility.
+The watch-outs concern the specific agricultural risk (climate hazards, commodity prices), the variable liquidity of the secondary market, the still-limited recovery rate on defaulted loans and the sometimes long loan duration (up to 36 months).
+The platform remains relatively young (founded 2020), so the track record of managing a full crisis cycle is still limited.
+To diversify a P2P portfolio, HeavyFinance complements platforms like Indemo (real estate) or Kviku Finance (micro-credit), which have different risk and duration profiles.

 Frequently asked questions